 - 2 to 3 tablespoons chopped fresh basil

 - ¾ cup freshly grated Parmesan cheese

-- Start water boiling, add enough salt to make water taste briny and cook penne according to package instructions
+- Start the water boiling, add enough salt to make the water taste briny, and cook penne according to package instructions.

 - Serve immediately.
 Pass extra Parmesan to top pasta if desired.

-*Tomatoes contain lycopene, a powerful antioxidant which may be linked to a reduced risk of cancer, heart disease, and age-related eye disorders.
+*Tomatoes contain lycopene, a powerful antioxidant that may be linked to a reduced risk of cancer, heart disease, and age-related eye disorders.